 The Rolex GMT-Master II Ref 126710BLRO Pepsi

 That’s why, since its release earlier this year, the Rolex GMT-Master II Ref 126710BLRO Pepsi has raced to the top of the grail list for many collectors.
 Waiting lists from authorised dealers are months long with no guarantees of delivery.
-Not surprisingly, the steel GMT-Master II with coveted ‘Pepsi’ bezel is now trading on the secondary market at extraordinary prices (over double recommended retail in the UK).
+Not surprisingly, the steel GMT-Master II with coveted ‘Pepsi’ bezel is now trading on the secondary market at extraordinary prices (over double recommended retail).

 Presented in a 40mm Rolex Oyster case made from Oystersteel, the lugs and sides of the case have been subtly redesigned to fit on a five-link Jubilee bracelet.
 This is the first steel Pepsi GMT-Master II to feature the brand’s iconic Cerachrom bezel insert in red and blue ceramic, which is obviously a major drawcard.
 The bidirectional rotatable bezel is engraved with a 24-hour scale and allows for easy simultaneous viewing of a second timezone via the red GMT hand.
 The black dial is equipped with hour markers made from 18ct gold and uses Rolex’s highly legible Chromalight display with long-lasting blue luminescence for easy reading in low-light conditions.